 The fukutai is a belly wrap, a long piece of material the mother wraps around her ‘bump’ for a day, placing the omamori inside it.
 Generic fukutai can be purchased for everyday use, as they’re seen as practical for assisting back support (something my wife would appreciate).
 However, this one should be worn for just one day, then used to make baby clothes (but not nappies) or something positive for the child.

 So, with these items in hand we passed by the small bronze statue of a dog and it’s puppy which is also often touch for good luck too, and left to place everything in our apartment.

-I have to say, it was an interesting morning out, not being affiliated to any real belief system, and it did fulfill one requirement I have for these things, be it, Shintoist, Christian, Muslim, or whatever, it’s a supportive rite, which people genuinely believe helps them and makes them happy.
+I have to say, it was an interesting morning out, and though I am not affiliated to any real belief system, this did fulfill one requirement I have for these things, be it, Shintoist, Christian, Muslim, or whatever, in that it’s a supportive rite, which people genuinely believe helps them and makes them happy.
 Certainly can’t say fairer than that.